MinecraftForge/MinecraftForge/server_files/README.txt

 -----------------
 The steps will vary depending on your hosting provider and what panel they use.

-Some providers require you to install Forge through an option in their panel, others require you to upload the files yourself and select a jar file.
-It's recommended to install Forge through the panel if possible, as it'll be easier.
+Some providers require you to install singularity through an option in their panel, others require you to upload the files yourself and select a jar file.
+It's recommended to install singularity through the panel if possible, as it'll be easier.

-If you need to select a jar file, upload your Forge server install (all files in the folder this readme is in) and select the shim jar file.
+If you need to select a jar file, upload your singularity server install (all files in the folder this readme is in) and select the shim jar file.

 If you're unsure, contact your hosting provider's or server panel's support.